 - Since December 2007, we have cut interest rates by a total of 425 basis points to their historic lows and lowest possible levels.
-It is the Bank's judgment that this cumulative easing, together with the conditional commitment to keep rates low for a considerable period, is the appropriate policy stance to move the economy back to full production capacity and to achieve the 2 percent inflation target. - However, these are uncertain times and if additional stimulus were to become necessary, the Bank retains considerable flexibility in the conduct of monetary policy at low interest rates. - Because it is important to outline those alternatives in a principled and transparent fashion, we published today a framework that describes the Bank's approach to the conduct of monetary policy when the overnight interest rate is at its effective lower bound. - Additional stimulus could be provided through quantitative easing, which involves the creation of central bank reserves to purchase financial assets and/or credit easing, which includes outright purchases of private sector assets. - If the Bank were to deploy either quantitative easing or credit easing, it would act in a deliberate and principled fashion. - The focus of these operations would be to improve overall financial conditions in order to support aggregate demand and achieve the inflation target. - Asset purchases would be concentrated in maturity ranges in order to have the maximum impact on the economy. - Actions would be taken in as broad and neutral manner as possible. - The Bank would act prudently, mitigating the risks to its balance sheet and managing its ultimate exit from such strategies at an appropriately measured pace. - Allow me to conclude with a few words on the outlook for the Canadian economy. - While there remains a high degree of uncertainty particularly with the Canadian economy dependent on forces beyond our borders - we remain confident in the prospects of economic recovery in Canada. - This recovery should be supported by the following factors: - the gradual rebound in external demand; - the end of the stock adjustments in Canadian and U.S. residential housing; - the strength of Canadian household, business, and bank balance sheets;
+It is the Bank's judgment that this cumulative easing, together with the conditional commitment to keep rates low for a considerable period, is the appropriate policy stance to move the economy back to full production capacity and to achieve the 2 per cent inflation target. - However, these are uncertain times, and if additional stimulus were to become necessary, the Bank retains considerable flexibility in the conduct of monetary policy at low interest rates. - Because it is important to outline those alternatives in a principled and transparent fashion, we published a framework last week that describes the Bank's approach to the conduct of monetary policy when the overnight interest rate is at its effective lower bound.
+We welcome the opportunity to discuss with this committee the possible application of that framework to achieve the inflation target. - Additional stimulus could be provided through quantitative easing, which involves the creation of central bank reserves to purchase financial assets and/or credit easing, which includes outright purchases of private sector assets. - If the Bank were to deploy either quantitative easing or credit easing, it would act in a deliberate and principled fashion. - The focus of these operations would be to improve overall financial conditions in order to support aggregate demand and achieve the inflation target. - Asset purchases would be concentrated in maturity ranges in order to have the maximum impact on the economy. - Actions would be taken in as broad and neutral a manner as possible. - The Bank would act prudently, mitigating the risks to its balance sheet and managing its ultimate exit from such strategies at an appropriately measured pace. - Allow me to conclude with a few words on the outlook for the Canadian economy. - While there remains a high degree of uncertainty particularly with the Canadian economy dependent on forces beyond our borders - we remain confident in the prospects of eventual economic recovery in Canada. - This recovery should be supported by the following factors: - the gradual rebound in external demand; - the end of the stock adjustments in Canadian and U.S. residential housing; - the strength of Canadian household, business, and bank balance sheets;

-- our relatively well-functioning financial system and the gradual improvement in financial conditions in Canada; - the past depreciation of the Canadian dollar; - stimulative fiscal policy measures; - the timeliness and scale of the Bank's monetary policy response. - In short, we have a plan to restore confidence and growth, we are implementing this plan, and it will work.
+- our relatively well-functioning financial system and the gradual improvement in financial conditions in Canada; - the past depreciation of the Canadian dollar; - stimulative fiscal policy measures; - the timeliness and scale of the Bank's monetary policy response.

-With that, Paul and I would be pleased to take your questions.
+With that, Mr. Chairman and committee members, Paul and I would now be pleased to answer your questions.